 Spinal Cord Injury and Scoliosis: Key Points

-Additionally, involuntary muscle contractions (spasticity) caused by spinal cord injury can contribute to the development of scoliosis.
+Additionally, involuntary muscle contractions known as spasticity can result in asymmetrical muscle tension throughout the body and further contribute to the development of scoliosis.

-However, the ability to regain control over the core muscles will primarily rely on the severity of your SCI and how aggressively you pursue rehabilitation.
+Scoliosis after spinal cord injury can be effectively managed through bracing, physical therapy, and surgery.
+However, the ability to regain control over the core muscles will primarily depend on the severity and level of your SCI and how aggressively you pursue rehabilitation.